twiddlingbits/twr-wasm/docs/api/api-c-con.md

 stdin and stdout are set as explaind [here](../gettingstarted/stdio.md).
 However, in unusual cases you might want to access the various consoles directly, regardless of how stdin, stdout, or stderr are set.
 You can do so like this:

 ### io_nullcon
-Returns an IoConsole that goes to the bit bucket.  io_getc will return 0.
+Returns an IoConsole that goes to the bit bucket.  io_getc32 will return 0.

 ~~~
 #include "twr-io.h"